 No. 4 Nebraska

+Considering it had never won an NCAA Tournament game before this season, No. 4 seed Nebraska’s run in the tournament looks even more impressive.
 The Cornhuskers destroyed No. 13 Troy in the first round 76-47, making program history.
-The second round was far from a cakewalk, facing a tough opponent in No. 5 Vanderbilt.
+The second round was far from a cakewalk, facing a tough opponent in five seed Vanderbilt.

 The game came down to the wire with the ball in Vanderbilt’s Tyler Tanner’s hands.
-Nebraska needed a miss to make history yet again, and as the shot was in and then out, they advanced to the next round in what has been one of the most dramatic endings this March.
+Nebraska needed a miss to make history yet again, and as the shot was in and then out, the Cornhuskers advanced to the next round in what has been one of the most dramatic endings this March.

 Nebraska moves on to face what may be the most hated team in Gainesville right now, No. 9 Iowa.
-Being just slightly favored in the matchup, the Cornhuskers have a shot at bringing their momentum from their first tournament win all the way into the Elite 8 against a familiar foe.
+Being just slightly favored in the matchup, the Cornhuskers have a shot at bringing their momentum from their first-tournament win all the way into the Elite 8 against a familiar foe.

 As it did against Florida, Iowa will look to control the pace of play in its third meeting with Nebraska of the season.
 The pair has split its last two meetings, with Iowa taking the first 57-52 and Nebraska returning the favor with an 84-75 win in overtime.